nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Set the `OCCUPATION_STATUS` of a room to `N`.

 The following implementation alternatives were considered:
-* Resident-Room allocation can be modelled as a Parent-Child where the parent is the `Room` and the child is the `Resident`.
+* Resident-Room allocation modelled as a Parent-Child where the parent is the `Room` and the child is the `Resident`.
+The disadvantage of this implementation is that the room number of the `Resident` cannot be updated.
+The problem is reversed if the parent-child roles were swapped.
+* Resident-Room interface as a lookup. `Room` and `Resident` would look up the `residentRoom` class every time to get its `OCCUPANCY STATUS` and `ROOM NUMBER`.
+  This implementation creates a lot of dependencies and has a cascading impact on regular commands e.g. `redit`, `rdel`, `oedit`, `odel`

 ### \[Proposed\] Undo/redo feature